 Instructions:

-1. Cut small holes in the box, just big enough for treats to fall out.
+- Cut small holes in the box – barely big enough for treats to fall out.

-3. Close the box and let your dog figure out how to get the treats out by nudging, rolling, or pawing at the box.
+- Close the box and let your pup figure out how to get the treats out by nudging, rolling, or pawing at the box.

-Why Dogs Love It: This toy challenges your dog’s problem-solving skills and keeps them entertained for hours.
+Why Dogs Love It: This toy is great for interacting with your dog and challenges their problem-solving skills for hours of entertainment.

 Bonus Tips for Homemade Dog Toy Success

-• Rotate Toys: Keep your dog interested by rotating their toys every few days.
-This prevents boredom and makes old toys feel new again.
+- Rotate Toys: Don’t forget to change their toys out every few days to prevent boredom and make old toys feel new again.

-• Involve Your Dog: Let your dog “help” you make the toys by giving them a strip of fabric to chew on or a ball to play with while you work.
+- Incorporate Your Dog: Allow your dog to “help” you make the toys by providing a piece of fabric to chew on or some type of ball to keep them occupied while you put the toys together.

-• Experiment: Don’t be afraid to try different materials and designs to see what your dog likes best.
+- Experiment: Don’t be afraid to try different materials and designs that your dog may enjoy.

 Conclusion